-- ABG will acquire all the shares in Aviva Mining Kenya Ltd., the company that owns Aviva's Kenyan assets, for \$20-million (Australian). - There is a further payment of \$10-million (Australian) due to Aviva if a National Instrument 43-101-compliant indicated resource of three million ounces or more is declared over the project areas.

-- ABG will finance all the costs that Aviva incurs on the Kenyan assets, based on an agreed work program retrospectively from June 1, 2012, until completion of the SPA.
+- ABG will acquire all the shares in Aviva Mining Kenya Ltd., the company that owns Aviva's Kenyan assets, for \$20-million (Australian). - There is a further payment of \$10-million (Australian) due to Aviva if a National Instrument 43-101compliant indicated resource of three million ounces or more is declared over the project areas. - ABG will finance all the costs that Aviva incurs on the Kenyan assets, based on an agreed work program retrospectively from June 1, 2012, until completion of the SPA.
 This financing is capped at \$1-million (Australian) but can be increased with ABG's approval. - In addition, ABG will finance the \$100,000 (U.S.) for the exercise by Aviva Kenya of its preliminary option in terms of the joint venture with Advance Gold.
-Following the payment of the preliminary option exercise price of \$100,000 (U.S.), Advance Gold will grant Aviva Kenya the right to acquire a 51-per-cent ownership interest in the mineral rights, owned by Advance Gold and which are the subject of the joint venture agreement, in consideration for Aviva Kenya incurring further exploration expenditure of \$500,000 (U.S.) in a defined period of 24 months in relation to those mineral rights. - If the SPA does not proceed to completion, other than due to a material breach by ABG, Aviva will be required to repay the financing advanced by ABG under the SPA within 90 days.
+Following the payment of the preliminary option exercise price of \$100,000 (U.S.)(now paid), Advance Gold has granted Aviva Kenya the right to acquire a 51-per-cent ownership interest in the mineral rights, owned by Advance Gold and which are the subject of the joint venture agreement, in consideration for Aviva Kenya incurring further exploration expenditure of \$500,000 (U.S.) in a defined period of 24 months in relation to those mineral rights.